-We hope you've enjoyed our awesome list of cool picks for guitar.
-There are some pretty epic options on this list that is completely different from what we think we know a guitar pick to be.
-We urge you to try as many of these as possible as they can change your guitar playing forever.
+I hope you’ve enjoyed our awesome list of cool picks for guitar.
+There are some pretty epic options on this list that are completely different from what we think we know a guitar pick to be.
+I encourage you to try as many of these as possible as they can change your guitar playing forever.